kvalle/grinder-bloggpost/post.md

 If you are following along with the [workshop materials](https://github.com/kvalle/grinder-workshop), you can now run the test by using the `startAgent` script.

     ./startAgent.sh tasks/1.properties

+(Or, if you checked out the code but didn't bother to do the tasks, substitute `solutions` for `tasks` and do the same.)

 This should generate a few files in the `log` directory specified in the test configuration, where the results of the test are recorded.